Echinosaura orcesi

 Echinosaura orcesi is a species of lizard in the family Gymnophthalmidae.
-The species is endemic to northwestern South America.
+The species is native to northwestern South America.

 Etymology

 The specific name, orcesi, is in honor of Ecuadorian herpetologist Gustavo Orcés.

-Geographic range
+Geographic distribution

-E. orcesi is found in Colombia and Ecuador.
+Echinosaura orcesi is found in southern Colombia, in Valle del Cauca Department; and in northern Ecuador, in Carchi Province and Esmeraldas Province.

 Habitat

-The natural habitats of E. orcesi are forest and wetland.
+The natural habitats of Echinosaura orcesi are forest and wetlands.

+Behavior

+Echinosaura orcesi is terrestrial and semiaquatic.